thebeninator/US-Reduced-Lethality/README.md

 # US Reduced Lethality
 Gives M1/IPs and M60A1/3s weaker ammunition.
+Choices are: M774, M735, and M392A2.

+# Default loadouts

 M1/IP:
 - M774 APFSDS-T